AARP Arkansas hosting ShredFest to provide free document shredding services - NewsBreak

 Starting at 9 a.m. and ending at noon on Saturday Oct 29, people can come to the AARP parking lot at 1701 Centerview Drive in Little Rock to safely dispose of any documents they don’t want anyone to get their hands on.

 The event is free and open to the public, not just AARP members, however, there will be a limit of 3 boxes of documents per vehicle.
-The AARP is also asking anyone who comes to also brings a canned food donation to the Arkansas Food Bank.AARP discusses new voting laws
+The AARP is also asking anyone who comes to also brings a canned food donation to the Arkansas Food Bank.AARP endorses tax credit for family caregivers

 According to AARP officials, every two seconds someone’s identity is stolen.